Gov. Phil Murphy Gives New Jersey Municipalities, Counties Ability To Regulate Operating Hours Of Non-Essential Businesses

 — Governor Phil Murphy (@GovMurphy) November 12, 2020

-Interstate indoor sports between grades K through 12 and other youth sports leagues is also prohibited.
+Interstate indoor sports between grades K through 12 and other youth sports leagues are also prohibited.

-Stay with CBSPhilly.com, CBSN Philly, and CBS3 for the latest on the coronavirus response across the region.

 You must log in to post a comment.